Waste Reduction Tips

 Your choices and efforts can make a significant difference in the success of San Diego and our nation's recycling programs!

 Many supermarkets sponsor redemption centers that will buy back California Redemption Value (CRV) containers for recycling.
 The supermarkets may accept other materials like steel cans, glass jars and newspapers.
 Some stores have reverse vending machines, which give you money back as CRV containers are fed into them.
-The City of San Diego Residential Recycling Guide provides a list of redemption centers including the material each location will accept.
+Visit CalRecycle's website to search for the closest in-store or dropoff CRV redemption location.

 An alternative to recycling greeting cards is to donate them to the St. Judes Ranch for Children's Recycled Cards Program.
 It takes pieces from the donated cards and make new cards for others to enjoy.
 Send your cards to: